Mayflower Society

-The General Society of Mayflower Descendants — commonly called the Mayflower Society — is a hereditary organization of individuals who have documented their descent from at least one of the 102 passengers who arrived on the Mayflower in 1620 at what is now Plymouth, Massachusetts.
+The General Society of Mayflower Descendants—commonly called the Mayflower Society—is a hereditary organization of individuals who have documented their descent from at least one of the 102 passengers who arrived on the Mayflower in 1620 at what is now Plymouth, Massachusetts.
 The Society was founded at Plymouth in 1897.

 Organization

 A primary goal of the Society is to educate the public about the role of the Pilgrims in the early history of what would later become the United States of America.
-There are Mayflower societies in all 50 United States, the District of Columbia, and Canada.
+There are Mayflower societies in all 50 United States, the District of Columbia, Canada, Australia, and Europe.

 Today, it is estimated that up to tens of millions of Americans have at least one ancestor who was among this group of early settlers.
 Any person able to document their descent from one or more of the Mayflower Pilgrims is eligible to apply for membership in the Mayflower Society.
 The General Society of Mayflower Descendants is listed as an approved lineage society with the Hereditary Society Community of the United States of America.